usernein/silentc/README.md

 See, i started learning PHP at the beginning of December, 2017 (i started before with Python, in April, 2017).
 SilentC initially was just a bot for praticing, but the beta bot became a bit "famous" in just some days.

 I was starting with PHP.
-I had a lot of bad pratices that actually i don't have anymore (the biggest one is to use PHP kek).
+I had a lot of bad pratices that actually i don't have anymore.
 I started to develop SilentC 2 years ago and after i rewrited it 2 times, but now it became too big and i'm tired of rewriting in PHP.

 ## "Why are you publishing the source now?"
-As i said i dislike the code and i got angry with PHP.
+As i said i dislike the code and i got angry with it.
 I decided some important things that will definitely make the SilentC's future better.
 One of them is to make the bot open source.

+2024/2025 update: i don't have problems with PHP anymore.
+I used to have when i migrated to Python.
+Now that i also met many other languages, i don't really care about the language, as the quality can be guaranteed by the dev anyways.
+The language doesn't matter: the dev does.

 # Requirements
 * Unix-like OS
 * PHP 7+ (i recommend to use the newer versions before 7.4)

-- The awesome (but in PHP) library [MadelineProto](https://github.com/danog/MadelineProto), but it is downloaded and updated automatically.
+- The awesome library [MadelineProto](https://github.com/danog/MadelineProto), but it is downloaded and updated automatically.
 You don't have to care with it.
 - The included file `twig.phar` that is just the package of [Twig](https://twig.symfony.com) packed with [comphar](https://github.com/mpyw/comphar).

 # Cloning